We have vacancies in the following sectors

 MT04

-Hours: Full time - 48 hours per week (plus as detailed in work schedule)
+Main area Intensive Care Medicine Grade MT04 Contract Fixed term: 12 months (with the possibility to extend) Hours Full time - 48 hours per week (plus as detailed in work schedule) Job ref 349-CSS-7953884-RL4

 Job overview

-We're recruiting for Senior Clinical Fellows (Locally Employed Doctors) to join our team.
+We\'re recruiting for senior residents (Locally Employed Doctors) to join our team.
 The successful candidates will be responsible for the daily review and management of critically ill adult patients in the critical care department.
-The candidates will be based on the Intensive Care and High Dependency Units, but will also be responsible for reviewing and managing critically ill patients throughout the hospital, primarily on the wards and in the emergency department.
-The rotation in a speciality would reflect the training ambition and needs of the fellow.
+The candidates will be based on the Intensive Care and High Dependency Units but will also be responsible for reviewing and managing critically ill patients throughout the hospital, primarily on the wards and in the emergency department.
+The rotation in a speciality would reflect the training ambition and needs of the resident.
 The applicant will also be part of an on-call critical care rota on a full shift basis on a EWTD compliant rota.
 Consultant supervision will be provided at all times, and consultants are present on the Intensive Care unit for a minimum of 16 hours per day.

 Main duties of the job

-Under the supervision of the critical care consultants, you will assist in the assessment, admission, day-to-day management, investigation, practical procedures, and final discharge of patients.
-Senior clinical fellows will be expected to work at the level of a Specialty Registrar, with increased responsibility for assessment and management of unwell patients in the ITU and hospital, and for the supervision of more junior trainees.
+Under the supervision of the critical care consultants, you will assist in the assessment, admission, day-to-day management, investigation, practical procedures and final discharge of patients.
+Senior residents will be expected to work at the level of a Specialty Registrar, with increased responsibility for assessment and management of unwell patients in the ITU and hospital, and for the supervision of more junior trainees.
 They will be supported in this by the consultant body.

 Working for our organisation